 What Is a Joint Account?

 A joint checking or savings account is one where two people are listed as accountholders on the account.
 Usually, there will be one person who is listed as the primary account holder and has the primary banking relationship.
-With a joint account, both people have equal access to the money that is in the account, so individuals should only open one if there is complete trust in the other person, such as in a spousal relationship.
+With a joint account, both people have equal access to the money in the account, so individuals should only open one if there is complete trust in the other person, such as in a spousal relationship.

 If a bank has a monthly minimum requirement, make sure to fulfill that minimum to avoid paying a monthly service fee or any overdraft fees.

 Once the bank account is open, you should have immediate access to cash from your online account or ATM locations.
 You have the ability to transfer funds or open up a certificate of deposit.
 Keep a close eye on your account balance however, to ensure you don't overdraft.
 Also review the fee schedule for the account so you aren't hit with surprise charges.